 So how do you find your niche to begin with?
 The first step is research.
 Is there a supply-and-demand gap in the industry that you can capitalise on?
 How many other businesses currently inhabit your potential niche?
 By asking and answering these basic questions, you can begin to hone your strategy and steer yourself in the most effective direction.

 Some further factors to consider when choosing a niche:

-- Clients: review your current client database and look at the areas in which you have the most clients and in turn adding the most value.
+- Clients: Review your current client database and look at the areas in which you have the most clients and, in turn, add the most value.
 Could this be an area to focus on?
 Is this the area where you feel you can differentiate, bringing an alternative offering compared to your competitors?

 Only after you’ve worked through these considerations should you start pursuing your niche.
 After all, the nature of niches is that they’re very specific and highly targeted, so it’s imperative to develop a deep and solid understanding of yours before moving forward.

-To learn more get in touch with the team at Cal Partners, marketing agency and business development consultants for professional services firms.
+To learn more, get in touch with the team at Cal Partners, a marketing agency and business development consultants for professional services firms.

 Marketing for Professional Services

 The go-to strategic marketing partner for ambitious professional services